kedro-org/kedro-training/training_docs/03_new_project.md

 ## Configure the project

 You may optionally add in any credentials to `conf/local/credentials.yml` that you would need to load specific data sources like usernames and passwords.
 Some examples are given within the file to illustrate how you store credentials.
-Additional information can be found in the [advanced documentation on configuration](../04_kedro_project_setup/02_configuration.md).
+Additional information can be found in a later page on [advanced configuration](./11_configuration.md).

 When it runs, Kedro automatically reads credentials from the `conf` folder and feeds them into the Data Catalog, which is responsible for loading and saving data as inputs and outputs of pipeline nodes.
 You can configure your credentials once and then reuse them in multiple datasets.